-Students may complete an optional minor in conjunction with their PhD program to diversify their knowledge and skills aside from their major area and to improve the quality of their scholarship and research.
-Exposure to a minor is not as extensive as the training in the student's PhD program, but students are educated on the core literatures, theories, and research methods in their minor area.
+Students may complete an optional minor in conjunction with their PhD program to diversify their knowledge and skills beyond their major area.
+Exposure to a minor is not as extensive as the training in the student's PhD program, but generally students are educated on the core literatures, theories, and research methods in their minor area.
+The standard requirement for the Minor is the successful completion of three courses.
+Two of these must be approved graduate seminars.
+The third may be a Program or Current Topics Course, or a third approved graduate seminar.
+Students must earn at least a B, or Satisfactory in these three courses.

-There are three types of minors students will have the option to select from and complete.
-Students should consult with their advisor to construct programs individually tailored to their research interests and career goals.
+There are three types of minors available to students.
+Students should consult with their Advisor to construct programs individually tailored to their research interests and career goals.
+Additional details on Minors and relevant course options for each type of minor can be found in the Department Handbook and Appendix B.

-(1) Programmatic Minors
+Programmatic Minors